smalinux/gittutorial/README.md

 * $make info == modinfo
 * $make clear == clear!

+### My TODO list
+* Read about virtual memory from mm_struct.
+* list children of a proc properly.
+* Print recurve PID info.
+* Not use dmesg any more, Make a virtual.

 ### My references
 * linux cross reference
 * man proc